ntakirutimanapierre/FINIA/README.md

 # Digital Financial Inclusion Index for Africa

-This project introduces a novel index designed to measure digital financial inclusion across African nations.
+This is a subpraject of [FINIA](https://www.africa.engineering.cmu.edu/research/finia.html) project that introduces a novel index designed to measure digital financial inclusion across African nations.
 The index evaluates the performance of digital finance by focusing on key components such as mobile technology infrastructure, investment in fintech, and user accessibility.

 ## Purpose of the Index

 The primary objectives of developing this index are:

 - **Simplify Complex Information**: Condense multifaceted data into a single, comprehensible metric.
 - **Track Progress Over Time**: Monitor advancements in digital financial inclusion across different periods.
 - **Enable Comparisons**: Facilitate cross-country analyses to identify leaders and laggards in digital finance adoption.

 ## Data Collection and Components